dials/dials/doc/sphinx/dials_scale_user_guide.rst

 Guide to the different scaling models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-There are three available scaling models available in dials.scale, accessible by the command line option :samp:`model = physical array KB`.
+There are three available scaling models available in dials.scale, accessible by the command line option :samp:`model = physical array KB *auto`.
 The physical model is similar to the scaling model used in the program aimless_, the array model is based on the approach taken in xscale_, while the KB model is a simple two-component model suitable for still-image datasets or very small rotation datasets (~ < 3 degrees).

+The auto option automatically chooses a default model and sensible parameterisation based on the oscillation range of the experiment. model=auto will choose the physical model unless the oscillation range is < 1.0 degree, when the KB model will be chosen.
+The auto parameterisation rules are given at the bottom of this section.

 The physical model consists of up to three components - a smoothly varying scale term, a smoothly varying B-factor term and an absorption surface